Chaumont, Haute-Marne

 The city stands on the river Marne and is situated on the Paris-Est–Mulhouse-Ville railway, which runs over a 52 m tall and 600 m long viaduct built in 1856.
 Chaumont station has rail connections to Paris, Reims, Dijon, Mulhouse and regional destinations.

 History

 Historically, Chaumont was the seat of the Counts of Bassigny and later of Champagne, receiving a charter in 1190.
-It was the venue of an offensive treaty against Napoleon I signed by the United Kingdom, Austria, Prussia, and Russia in 1814, by which they agreed to continue war until France returned to its 1792 boundaries.
+Much later, it was the venue of an offensive treaty against Napoleon I signed by the United Kingdom, Austria, Prussia, and Russia in 1814, by which they agreed to continue war until France returned to its 1792 boundaries.

 Chaumont was bombed in 1940 and 1944 during World War II.
 From 1951 to 1967, the United States Air Force under NATO operated the Chaumont-Semoutiers Air Base on the outskirts of the city.